MENU

 });

-There is a shortcut function that is part of the RGraph api that can make creating gradients easier:
+There's a shortcut function that's part of the RGraph api that can make creating gradients easier:

-And you can of course use the gradient shorthand described below.
+And you can also use the gradient shorthand described below.

 RGraph gradient shorthand